davidmytton/alpine-linux-headless-raspberrypi/README.md

    mode](https://wiki.alpinelinux.org/wiki/Installation#Diskless_Mode).
 3. Run `setup-alpine` and follow the instructions.
 It will report there are no available disks and ask you to pick one.
-Assuming your SD card device is called `mmcblk0` then choose that device.
+Assuming your SD card device is called `mmcblk0` then choose that device for `sys`.
 It will ask you if you want to erase the disk and then configure it as a persistent disk.
 4. Reboot.
 5. Create a new user to log into future sessions as.